Adam Armstrong (footballer): Blackburn Rovers

 Armstrong signed for Blackburn Rovers permanently on 6 August 2018 on a four-year contract for an undisclosed fee believed to be in the region of £1.75 million.
 Throughout the 2020–21 season, he scored three hat-tricks, coming against Wycombe Wanderers, Huddersfield Town and Birmingham City.

-Armstrong scored 64 League and Cup goal in his 160 appearances for Rovers, including 29 goals in his final season with them.
+Armstrong scored 64 league and cup goals in his 160 appearances for Rovers, including 29 goals in his final season with them.

 Southampton

-On 10 August 2021, Armstrong joined Premier League side Southampton on a four-year-deal for an undisclosed fee, reported to be in the region of £15 million.
+On 10 August 2021, Armstrong joined Premier League side Southampton on a four-year deal for an undisclosed fee, reported to be in the region of £15 million.
 He scored on his debut for the club, a 3–1 defeat away to Everton on the opening day of the Premier League season.
 On 5 November 2021, Armstrong scored his second goal of the season in a 1–0 victory against Aston Villa.
-Armstrong would not score again during the 2021–22 season.
+Armstrong would not score again in his eight starts during the rest of the 2021–22 season.

 On 6 August 2022, he made his first appearance of the 2022–23 season in a 4–1 defeat to Tottenham Hotspur.
 On 30 August 2022, Armstrong scored his first league goal of the season in a 2–1 win against Chelsea.
 Armstrong ended his goal drought and scored on 7 January 2023 in a 2–1 victory against Crystal Palace in the FA Cup.
+In the final game of the 2022–23 season, he scored in a 4–4 draw against Liverpool.

+Following Southampton's relegation from the Premier League, Armstrong scored in the opening game of the 2023–24 season in a 2–1 away victory against Sheffield Wednesday after a left-footed shot from Nathan Tella flicked off of his head.
+A week later, Armstrong scored two penalties in a 4–4 draw against Norwich City.
+On 17 May 2024, he scored twice in a 3–1 victory against West Bromwich Albion in the second leg of the EFL Championship play-off semi-final, securing his team's place in the final.
+Later that month, on 26 May, he netted the decisive goal in a 1–0 victory over Leeds United in the final, ensuring his club's promotion to the Premier League.

+On 19 July 2024, Armstrong signed a three-year contract extension.
+His first league goal of the 2024–25 season, a 1–0 home victory against Everton on 2 November 2024, was also Saints first win following promotion from the Championship and lifted the club off the bottom of the Premier League.

+West Bromwich Albion (loan)

+On 4 February 2025, Armstrong joined Championship side West Bromwich Albion on loan for the remainder of the 2024–25 season.
+He scored on his debut for the club on 8 February 2025 in a 2–1 victory against Sheffield Wednesday.